DISNEY WORLD SPRING BREAK CROWDS IN 2018

 An early Easter combines the first two factors, making for more than the usual horrible crowds in March but a great April; a late Easter can spread the first two factors out, yielding some good early March and early April weeks.

-Easter 2017, on April 16, is late in its possible range.
-President’s Day 2017–covered in more detail here–is also late, February 20.
-As a result, my draft 2017 crowd calendar had one good early April week in it.
+Easter 2018, on April 1, is early in its possible range.
+President’s Day 2018, is late, on February 19.
+As a result, my 2018 crowd calendar shows (mostly) bad March crowds but (mostly) good April crowds.

 - Bad Presidents Day Week